 For tax year 2019, the annual gift tax exclusion stands at $15,000 ($30,000 for married couples filing jointly.)
 This means your parent can give $15,000 to you and any other person without triggering a tax.
 But let’s say your dad gives you $20,000 after your wedding.
 At this point, he made a taxable gift.
 But it doesn’t necessarily mean he has to write a check to the IRS that year because of his gift.
 However, he has to file a gift tax return and fill out IRS Form 709.

 The government requires this in order to keep track of your parent’s lifetime gift tax exclusion.
 That’s where many people get confused.
 But the rules are pretty straight forward.
 Let’s break it down.

 How Does the Lifetime Gift Tax Exclusion Work?

-The IRS recently announced that the annual gift tax exclusion for tax year 2019 will remain at $15,000 for individuals and $30,000 for married couples filing jointly.
-However, the lifetime gift tax exclusion will rise to $11.58 million ($23.16 million for married couples filing jointly).
+The IRS recently announced that the annual gift tax exclusion for tax year 2021 will remain at $15,000 for individuals and $30,000 for married couples filing jointly.
+The lifetime gift tax exclusion will also stay at $11.58 million ($23.16 million for married couples filing jointly).